 Who we are

 The Leibniz Research Network Biodiversity (Leibniz Biodiversity) combines the expertise of 18 Leibniz institutions in the environmental, social, life, spatial and economic sciences as well as the humanities to develop sustainable solutions.
 The scientific network and its members are equally committed to scientific excellence and the transfer of biodiversity information for policy makers and the wider society.
 It offers reflection spaces, analyses and advice to raise social awareness of the progressive loss of biodiversity and to strengthen the appreciation of biodiversity in society.
 Leibniz Biodiversity settled at PIK in April 2021, when PD Dr Kirsten Thonicke became its Speaker.
 In October 2021 Eva Rahner became the network's central Scientific Coordinator.
+Many members of PIK’s Biodiversity Expert Group (see below) are involved in the activities of Leibniz Biodiversity, namely PD Dr Kirsten Thonicke, Eva Rahner, Mats Nieberg and Dr Christopher Reyer.

 In March 2022 Leibniz Biodiversity published the 10 Must Knows from Biodiversity Science 2022 (10MustKnows22), a policy report written by 45 scientists from Leibniz Biodiversity and other research partners.
-From PIK Dr Kirsten Thonicke, Dr Christopher Reyer, and Eva Rahner contributed as lead and co-authors respectively coordinators.
+From PIK, Dr Kirsten Thonicke, Dr Christopher Reyer, and Eva Rahner contributed as lead authors .
 The 10MustKnows22 deal with the Earth's complex systems by highlighting ten key areas which are inextricably linked to the others.
 The report presents facts about biodiversity in a well-founded and generally intelligible way and shows ways to stop the continued loss of species diversity and ecosystems to promote biodiversity.
+From this, recommendations for action in politics and society are presented.
 The underlying aim is to provide policy makers and society with scientifically validated assessments of the latest biodiversity knowledge to facilitate improved policy decisions and actions at local, regional, national and global levels, in order to conserve the diversity of life.
-Currently an update is being prepared for spring 2024, the 10MustKnows24 (as policy report and scientific paper).

-In the follow-up of the 10MustKnows22 Leibniz Biodiversity composed a written statement about the necessity for long-term climate and biodiversity protection in German and European agriculture.
+In the follow-up of the 10MustKnows22, Leibniz Biodiversity composed a written statement about the necessity for long-term climate and biodiversity protection in German and European agriculture.
 Further statements on the German Future Strategy for Research and Innovation (2022) and the German Biodiversity Strategy 2030 (2023) followed.

 In order to strengthen actions in the political sector, the 10MustKnows22 authors elaborated ten concrete recommendations for the negotiations at the 15th UN Biodiversity Conference in Montreal 2022 (COP15), the 10 Must Dos from Biodiversity Science (10MustDos).
 Further to linking the recommendations to the COP15 negotiations on the Montreal-Kunming Global Biodiversity Framework, these recommendations are intended to support policy-making in Germany, the EU and globally in the short-term.